1988 Major League Baseball postseason: Oakland Athletics (AL) vs. Los Angeles Dodgers (NL)

 The 1988 World Series was the second to feature two teams from California.
 It was also a rematch of the 1974 World Series, which the Athletics won in five games en route to a three-peat.
 This time, the Dodgers shocked the heavily-favored Athletics in five games to win their sixth championship in franchise history.

-The series was notable for injured Dodger Kirk Gibson's dramatic pinch-hit walk-off home run off Athletics closer Dennis Eckersley in Game 1.
-Orel Hershiser pitched a three-hit complete game shutout in Game 2 as the Dodgers blew out the Athletics, 6-0, to take a 2-0 series lead headed to Oakland.
+The series was notable for injured Dodger Kirk Gibson's dramatic pinch-hit walk-off two-run home run off Athletics closer Dennis Eckersley in Game 1, which gave the Dodgers a 5-4 win.
+Orel Hershiser pitched a three-hit complete-game shutout in Game 2 as the Dodgers blew out the Athletics, 6–0, to take a 2–0 series lead headed to Oakland.
 The Athletics would take Game 3 off a walk-off home run from Mark McGwire to avoid a sweep, but that would be their only win of the series.
-Dodgers' relief pitcher Jay Howell held off a late comeback by the Athletics in Game 4 to preserve a one-run Dodgers victory and take a commanding 3-1 series lead.
-In Game 5, the Dodgers jumped out to an early lead in the first inning and maintained it, thanks to stellar pitching from Hershiser, who pitched another complete game in a 5-2 Dodger victory.
+Dodgers' relief pitcher Jay Howell held off a late comeback by the Athletics in Game 4 to preserve a one-run Dodgers victory and take a commanding 3–1 series lead.
+In Game 5, the Dodgers jumped out to an early lead in the first inning and maintained it, thanks to stellar pitching from Hershiser, who pitched another complete game in a 5–2 Dodger victory.
 Hershiser got the final out by striking out Tony Phillips, as the Dodgers clinched the title in Oakland.

-The Athletics would return to the World Series the very next year, and swept the San Francisco Giants in another all-California matchup.
-This would be the last postseason appearance by the Dodgers until 1995.
-It would also be the last World Series appearance for the Dodgers until 2017, where they lost to the Houston Astros in seven games.
+This was the last World Series appearance for the Dodgers until 2017, where they lost to the Houston Astros in seven games.
 The Dodgers’ next title would come in 2020, where they defeated the Tampa Bay Rays in six games.

+36 years later, Gibson’s Game 1 walk-off would be replicated by Freddie Freeman in Game 1 of the 2024 World Series, who hit a walk-off grand slam in the bottom of the tenth inning of Game 1 against the New York Yankees.
+Freeman’s walk-off would end up being widely compared to Gibson’s, as both of their home runs were to right field at Dodger Stadium in almost the same spot and both came at 8:37 PM Pacific Time.
+Joe Davis, who was the color commentator for the 2024 World Series, paid tribute to Vin Scully’s call of Gibson’s walk-off with the line “Freeman hits a ball, right field — she is…. gone!
+Gibby, meet Freddie!
+Game 1 of the World Series!”
+Also like in 1988, the Dodgers would end up winning that World Series in five games.

+The Athletics would return to the World Series the very next year and sweep the San Francisco Giants in another all-California matchup, which would ultimately be their last title in Oakland as the team would move to Las Vegas after the 2024 season.

+Broadcasting

+ABC televised both LCS nationally in the United States.
+NBC then aired the World Series.